 - 1 cup applesauce

 - 3 large eggs

 - 1 teaspoon vanilla

 - 2 tablespoons butter (melted and cooled slightly)

 - 1 cup finely diced apple (skin on or off, according to your preference; I leave it on)

-- Pour into the prepared baking pan and smooth the top with a spatula until even.
+- Pour into the prepared baking pan and smooth the top with a spatula.

 - Place pan onto a wire rack and let cool completely before cutting.

-Use maple syrup instead of sugar if you prefer.
+- Use maple syrup instead of sugar if you prefer.
+Or omit it.

-Serve this bread chilled straight out of the fridge or slightly warmed.
+- Serve this chilled straight out of the fridge or slightly warmed.